VeselinHadzhistefanov/Android-Glitch-App/README.md

-# Glitchio - Interactive image processing for Android
+# Interactive image processing for Android

 ## What is this app for?